spthm/roe-comp-guide/compiling libraries.md

 ln -s /disk1/<username>/sources sources
 ```

-where we have, as before, actually created the directory on `/disk1` and simply
-symlinked this in our home folder.
+where we have, as before, actually created the directory in `/disk1/<username>/sources` and simply symlinked this in our home folder.

-Finally, with this directory in place, we need to make sure that the compiler
-and linker will actually be able to find things we install here!
+Finally, with this directory in place, we need to make sure that the compiler and linker will actually be able to find things we install here!
 For this task, we set some environment variables in our `~/.profile` file.
 (As of July 2015, `~/.profile` is used by default; on other systems, it is
 typical to instead use `~/.bash_profile`.
 To verify which of these exist on
-your machine, run `ls -a ~/`.)
+your machine, run `ls -a ~/.* and pick the one which is already present.)

-TODO: A note about .[bash_]profile vs .bashrc, and why --- on Linux --- we
-probably want to use .[bash_]profile for this.
-NOTE: On Ubuntu, `.profile` is now ignored, and in general, `.profile` is
+On Ubuntu, `.profile` is now ignored, and in general, `.profile` is
 ignored if either `.bash_profile` or `.bash_login` exist!

+See the [.bash_profile vs. /bashrc](bash_profile_vs_rc.md) article if you want to know more about these 'dot files'.

 Any text editor is fine.
-For emacs, run `emacs ~/.profile`, and add the following to the __bottom__ of
+For [emacs](http://zoo.cs.yale.edu/classes/cs210/help/emacs.html#dummies), run `emacs ~/.profile`, and add the following to the __bottom__ of the file.
-the file.
-Lines beginning with `#` are comments and not necessary, though if you are not
-familiar with writing bash it would be wise to keep them.
+Lines beginning with `#` are comments and not necessary, though if you are not familiar with writing bash it would be wise to keep them.
 Some of these environment variables are
 [specific to gcc](https://gcc.gnu.org/onlinedocs/gcc/Environment-Variables.html)
 or to